KyleBooth/CP-single-resource/README.md

 *"cpoptimizer":* implementation of SRT for multiple traveling salesman problem (mTSP) in C++ using CPOptimizer.

-*"minizinc":* implementation of SRT for mTSP in MiniZinc. (in progress)
+*"minizinc":* implementation of SRT for mTSP in MiniZinc.

-### Running a model:

-Instructions in progress.